Mexican Senate approves labor law shake-up

-MEXICO CITY (Reuters) - Mexico’s Senate on Tuesday approved a wide-reaching but watered down labor reform bill in the biggest shake-up of the country’s job market in more than four decades.
+MEXICO CITY, Nov 13 (Reuters) - Mexico’s Senate on Tuesday approved a wide-reaching but watered down labor reform bill in the biggest shake-up of the country’s job market in more than four decades.

 The bill’s approval comes after a protracted tussle between outgoing President Felipe Calderon’s National Action Party and pro-union hardliners within the Institutional Revolutionary Party (PRI) of president-elect Enrique Pena Nieto.
 The PRI has traditionally relied on union support.